jtauber/gothica/wright-1910-grammar/README.md

 ![](https://raw.githubusercontent.com/jtauber/gothica/main/wright-1910-grammar/img/img4.png)

-(eventually linkable) but I can start to extract machine-actionable language data such as sound and word correspondences.
+(eventually linkable) but I can start to extract machine-actionable language data such as sound and word correspondences, paradigms, and glosses as well as produce character, morph, and word indices.

-Paradigms and lexical information will also be extractable.

 ## Status of Grammar Chapters